NadCAtarun/banana-catcher/README.md

 The agent perceives the environment through a state vector that has 37 dimensions.
-This state information contains the agent's velocity as well as ray-based perception of objects around the agent's forward direction (in other words, the objects in front of the agent).
+This state information contains the agent's velocity as well as ray-based perception of objects around the agent's forward direction.

 #### Benchmark goal